svlada/svlada.github.io/posts/step-builder-pattern.md

 permalink: "step-builder-pattern/index.html"
 ---

-## Introduction
 I recently decided to use the Amazon SES API to send emails to my [Microservices Weekly](http://microservicesweekly.com) subscribers.
 The main reason?
 Price.
 It's cheap.
 However, the Java client API Amazon provides isn't exactly pleasant to work with, so I built a [small wrapper](https://github.com/svlada/ziggy) around it.

 To make a long story short, the real purpose here is to share my experience with a less well-known variation of the Builder pattern: the Step Builder pattern.

 The Step Builder pattern is an object-creation design pattern that doesn't get much attention in popular design pattern discussions.
 Compared to the traditional builder, it offers some neat advantages.
 Chief among them is that it guides the client in using your API correctly.
 In practice, it feels like a mix of the builder pattern and a state machine—and it's often described as a wizard for building objects.

 ## Pros and cons